jonlpersson/ed-latimore/site/_posts/2021-03-21-how-to-overcome-fear-7-lessons-from-boxing.md

 6. Become more familiar with your fear
 7. Take action in the face of your fear

 There’s no way around being afraid.
 It’s bullshit if someone says they aren’t afraid of something.
-Maybe it’s low-level background anxiety that they’ve learned to manage, but it's always there.
+Maybe it’s low-level background anxiety that they’ve learned to manage, but it’s always there.

 When you are on the verge of being pushed out of your comfort zone is when you will feel the most fear.
 New jobs, performing in front of others, meeting new people, risking your life (for entertainment or obligation), etc. These things push you into a realm of uncertainty.
 This is a place where you are not sure if you will come out better or worse, safe or harmed, or dead or alive.